onepersonservices/www/README.md

 Let's face it, as a solo founder or two-member team, it will be really hard for you to build a fully-fledged marketing automation tool that takes on Klaviyo/Mailchimp, or a customer engagement platform like Intercom.

-It's of utmost importance that you pick a micro-SaaS idea based on what's realistically achievable with your available resources.
+It's of utmost importance that you pick a micro-SaaS Services idea based on what's realistically achievable with your available resources.

 If your MVP takes more than 2-3 weeks to build, you're on the wrong track.

-If the MLP (minimum lovable) version of your micro-SaaS product for which you can charge money takes you more than 4-8 weeks of development, then you need to refine your idea or think more on the approach to building the product.
+If the MLP (minimum lovable) version of your micro-SaaS Services product for which you can charge money takes you more than 4-8 weeks of development, then you need to refine your idea or think more on the approach to building the product.

 ### Code or No-code?